davidgfnet/miniretro/README.md

 Just do a "make" and you are good.
 If you want to cross-build the tool use something like "make CXX=arm-linux-g++".
-You will need to build the cores separatedly (or perhaps download them from libretro's build bot at https://buildbot.libretro.com/nightly/).
+You will need to build the cores separately (or perhaps download them from libretro's build bot at https://buildbot.libretro.com/nightly/).

 It is possible to run a statically built core too (that is, core.a sort of